Wenzhi-Ding/py_reminder/README.md

 <u>**If you are interested, let's work together!**</u>

 ## Introduction
-Often times we have some time-consuming task, and we want to leave it run alone without staring at the screen for 7\*24 hours.
+Often we have some time-consuming script, and we want to leave it running for a while without having to check every few minutes if it has been completed.

 This package will offer you a **one-line** experience (a function decorator) of sending you email report with customized information.

-This is definitely a easy function, I believe many guys have written their own equivalent one.
+This is definitely an easy function, I believe many guys have written their own equivalent one.
 What I did is to simplify it into a decorator, so it is now even more convenient!

 ## Installation
 ```bash